shamsch/wipe-reddit-history/README.md

 # Wipe Reddit History
 A simple AWS Lambda function to wipe Reddit history.
-Currently, it deletes all comments older than 72 hour with less than 1 karma and 50% with less than 10 randomly.
+Currently, it deletes all comments older than 72 hour with less than 1 karma and 50% with less than 10 karmas randomly.
 This is a very specific use case for my personal preference which you should modify to your liking.
 The function is triggered every day at 4:20 UTC by AWS EventBridge.
 Deployed by AWS CloudFormation through GitHub Actions by dispatching manually.

 ### ENVIRONMENT VARIABLE TO RUN GITHUB ACTIONS
 Set up the following variable in GitHub repository secrets to run the GitHub Actions.